 Alternatively, you may use the IOC’s dedicated portal.

-In cases where the EU General Data Protection Regulation (GDPR) applies, you have the right to lodge a complaint with a European Union supervisory authority, in particular, in the country of your habitual residence, place of work or place of the alleged infringement.
-Where the UK General Data Protection Regulation applies, you have a right to lodge a complaint with the UK’s Information Commissioner’s Office.
+In cases where the EU General Data Protection Regulation (“GDPR”) applies, you have the right to lodge a complaint with a European Union supervisory authority, in particular, in the territory where you live, place of work or place of the alleged infringement.
+Where the UK General Data Protection Regulation applies, you have the right to lodge a complaint with the UK’s Information Commissioner’s Office.
+Where other laws apply, you can contact us according to paragraph (d) above to lodge a complaint.

 The IOC has appointed Olympic Broadcasting Services S.L.
-Calle Torrelaguna 75, Madrid, Spain as a European Union representative pursuant to Article 27 GDPR.
+Calle Torrelaguna 75, Madrid, Spain as a European Union representative pursuant to Article 27 of the GDPR.

 Olympic Foundation for Culture and Heritage, Quai d’Ouchy 1, 1006 Lausanne, Switzerland